-One of my wishes is to see a kingfisher in real life.
-But like the hummingbird, you can only see a kingfisher if fate is in your favor.
-A kingfisher flies, as small as it is, very fast, they can reach 80 km per hour.
-A kingfisher is therefore also called the blue flash or a blue bolt.
+With a little patience, you can spot Kingfishers at the natural park de Ruige Hof.
+One of my wishes is to see a Kingfisher in real life.
+But like the hummingbird, you can only see a Kingfisher if fate is in your favor.
+A Kingfisher flies, as small as it is, very fast, it can reach 80 km per hour.
+A Kingfisher is therefore also called the blue flash or a blue bolt.

-During walks through the woods and wetlands, I always look out for the bird of birds!
-The kingfisher, to me, is a flying gem with beautiful cobalt blue wings and head, with light blue flecks that resemble diamonds, and it’s light orange lower body.
-A bright blue track runs from its neck to its tail.
-An indescribable, almost fluorescent azure blue that, when the sun shines on it, cannot be reproduced via printing ink or oil paint.
-Such a beautiful bird that a person really has to see it with his own eyes.
+During walks through woods and wetlands, I always look out for the bird of birds!
+The Kingfisher, to me, is a flying gem with beautiful cobalt blue wings and light blue flecks like diamonds accentuating the orange lower body.
+A bright blue track runs from neck to tail.
+An indescribable, almost fluorescent azure blue that, when the sun shines on it, cannot be reproduced by print, ink, or oil paint.
+A beautiful bird that you really have to see with your own eyes.

-For years Kingfishers have been seen around the grounds of the Ruige Hof.
+For years Kingfishers nest around the grounds of the Ruige Hof.
 The owners of de Ruige Hof wanted to give these beautiful birds the opportunity to breed.
 That is why they built, some years ago, a breeding wall with a viewing hut next to it.
-The Kingfishers hut is located in the protected area of the Ruige Hof, which is beautifully situated on the water lake.
+The Kingfishers hut is located in the protected area of the Ruige Hof, which is beautifully situated on the water side of a lake.
 From the Kingfisher hut, it is possible to observe and photograph the kingfishers during the breeding periods, without disturbance.
-In recent years the kingfishers have made use of the breeding wall and many young kingfishers have fledged.
+In recent years the Kingfishers nested in the breeding wall and many young kingfishers have fledged.
 On Wednesdays the hut is free to visit by members of the Ruige Hof, the other days the hut is rented out to photographers.
 The proceeds of the hut will fully benefit the nature association De Ruige Hof and will be used for the maintenance of the breeding wall

-So for me at this moment, I am very happy with the beautiful photos that Kleurrijkontwerp has made of the Kingfisher and that she is so sweet to share them with us.
-You would like to see these birds in real life, but to see the kingfisher in these awesome photos can at least be called second best.
+So for me at this moment, I am very happy with the beautiful photos that Kleurrijkontwerp has made of the Kingfisher, and is so sweet to share them with us.
+You would like to see these birds in real life, but to see the Kingfisher in these awesome photos can at least be called second best.

 De Ruige Hof includes a number of gardens, 2 nature reserves, and a nature center, where various activities, including bird walks and plant excursions, are organized.
 Take a look at the website to see what’s happening.